new indoor tables - Bribar Table Tennis - ExBulletin

 JOOLA has managed to keep the weight to a minimum with a uniform surface of 15 mm, a metal frame of 20 mm and a simple powder-coated folding metal base.

-Safety as always with JOOLA and the 300S corresponds to European standards EN14468-1B school and club sports.
+Safety as always with JOOLA and the 300S corresponds to the European standard EN14468-1B school and club sports.

 A great option when space is limited to play and store at home